b-tomasz/Simplify-Home-Automation/Documentation/03-uninstall.md

 <img src="Images/remove/Remove004.png" alt="removeing" width="500"/>

-After successful removal, you are done and can close the command line.
+After a successful removal, you are finished and can close the command line.